AmnonDrory/LidarRegistration/README.md

 ## Requirements
 The code for creating registration sets has quite minimal requirements.
 Reproducing our experiments, however, requires a variety of code packages, leading unfortunately to incompatibilities and complications.
-In the *Requirements* directory we provided .yml files that detail two environments we used: one for experiments involving the GC-RANSAC code base, and one for other experiments.
+In the *Requirements* directory we provided as a reference .yml files that detail two environments we used: one for experiments involving the GC-RANSAC code base, and one for other experiments.
-To recreate these environment, we recommend running:
+To recreate these environments, we recommend running:
 ```bash
 conda env create -f requirements/basis.yml
 ```
 And then installing the [minkowski engine](https://github.com/NVIDIA/MinkowskiEngine), which is needed for FCGF and DGR.
-Additional code packages, such as GC-RANSAC and TEASER++, might not be able to coexist and will need to be installed in separate environments.
+Additional code packages, such as GC-RANSAC and TEASER++, might not be able to coexist and will need to be installed each in a separate environment.

 ## Datasets
 Our balanced registration sets are selected from Apollo-Southbay and NuScenes.